violacathrine/morbid-gene-2.0/README.md

 ## 🎸 About Morbid Gene

 Morbid Gene is a Swedish metal band formed in [2021].
-Known for their melodoc, crushing riffs and atmospheric soundscapes, they have performed across Sweden and are working on their way to the top.
+Known for their melodic, crushing riffs and atmospheric soundscapes, they have performed across Sweden and are working on their way to the top.

 ## 📧 Support